 A low growing shrub that is available in three varieties: common thyme, lemon thyme and caraway thyme.
 The foliage is used sparingly in soups, stews and as an ingredient of forcemeat stuffing.

 Can be grown from seed but as only one plant of each variety may be needed by the most adventurous of cooks, it is easier to buy ready grown seedling plants and pot them up in a herb planter.
 This can then be placed on the kitchen window sill or on a sunny patio.
 Water occasionally when the compost has almost dried out and feed every fortnight with herb plant food.

 A tallish shrub (60cm to 80cm), that produces needle-like leaves and blue flowers on straight wooden stems that make aromatic skewers for meat and vegetable kebabs.
 The leaves are a traditional flavouring for lamb, pork and veal and are often used with poultry and eggs.

 Rosemary can be grown from seed, although germination is often slow and erratic.
 Better to buy a seedling plant in spring and to plant out in summer.
 Rosemary will enjoy a sunny spot in shrub or flower border or you can plant in a container that can be placed in a sunny but sheltered place on the patio.
 The plants are not long-lived as they are slightly tender and after a few years need replacing as they become bare and straggly.

-Whether curly-leaved for decoration or flat-leaved for most flavour, parsley is a must have herb for every kitchen.
+Whether curly-leaved for decoration or flat-leaved for the most flavour, parsley is a must-have herb for every kitchen.
 A natural for fish sauces, soups and stews these green leaves can also be deep-fried until crisp and served with many dishes.